About the House

 Become a member

-The House is a member-driven organisation, just like any other small incorporated association, and has a small membership fee that delivers benefits to members such as Wi-Fi access and a discount on a course of your choice*.
-We also draw our committee members from within the ranks of our association members.
+The House is a member-driven organisation, just like any other small incorporated association, and has a small membership fee that delivers benefits to members such as Wi-Fi access at the House and access to our free activities.
+We want your input; by becoming a member it also gives you the opportunity to contribute to the direction of the house.

 Committee of Governance

 The House is led by a community Committee of Governance, currently eight members, made up of interested and skilled community members.
 We are always looking for new members to join our committee.
-If you have a passion for your community, and want to see its activities supported and its aspirations fostered then you might consider being part of our Committee.
-Contact can be made with the Coordinator first, who will give you an overview of the role, and then pass on contact details for the current President and Secretary.
+If you have a passion for your community, and want to get involved and support new initiatives and ideas then talk to us about joining our committee.
+If you are interested the House Manager can give you an overview of what’s involved and put you in touch with our President.

-The House is funded through the Department of Health and Human Services’ Neighbourhood House Coordination Program funding for a total of 25 coordination hours.
-This means that the House has a Coordinator who works 25 hours per week (currently over three days – Tuesday, Wednesday and Thursday) and to meet its funding requirements it needs to deliver a minimum of 50 hours of programing and activities per week.
+The House is funded through the Department of Health and Human Services’ Neighbourhood House Coordination Program.
+This means that the House has an obligation to meet its funding requirements and needs to deliver a minimum of 50 hours of programming and / or community initiatives per week.

-We had on average 158 visits per week and delivered over 1,000 sessions of activity throughout 2014.
-We were supported by over 60 hours of volunteer time per week, from between 15-20 volunteers through 2014.
+We had on average 202 visits per week and delivered over 960 sessions of activity throughout 2018.
+We were supported by around 150 hours of volunteer time per week, by 19 volunteers through 2018.

 Vision, Mission and Purpose

-The Woodend Neighbourhood House’s mission is: Continuing to create, build, strengthen and connect our community.
+- OUR MISSION: To continue to build, strengthen and connect our community.

 *Subject to conditions